 The only edible portion of the artichoke petal or leaf is a small strip at the base where it connects to the heart or stem.
 The artichoke heart is the primary portion used in culinary dishes; it is often used sliced, chopped or whole.
 A peeled artichoke commonly refers to one that has all of the tasty consumable parts remaining; all non-edible portions have been removed.

-We found that a 1 pound artichoke yields about 3 cups when sliced or chopped, and about 1.5 to 1.75 cups when peeled.
+We found that once "peeled" a 1 pound artichoke yields about 1.25 to 1.5 cups which include internal leaves or bracts), heart and stem interior.
 It takes 6 fresh artichokes to yield enough hearts to equal what you get in an 8 ounce jar.
 This process leaves a lot of waste product to throw away!

 Did you know that an artichoke is really an unopened flower blossom of a large plant in the thistle family that originated in the Mediterranean region.
 The U.S. artichoke crop is only produced in and around Castroville, California.
 In 1947 Marilyn Monroe, then still going by her birth name of Norma Jean, was crowned Castroville's first Artichoke Queen.
 And finally, the artichoke has such a potent effect on the taste buds that most people find a lingering sweet taste after eating it.
 In fact anything eaten shortly afterwards takes on that same sweet taste.
 So beware, you may want to skip having an expensive bottle of wine with this dinner!

 Next time your recipe calls for a cup of chopped or peeled artichokes you'll feel confident knowing how many you need.
 You can also use our conversion tool below for any custom how many artichokes in a... measurements you need.

 Starting with the freshest artichokes will lengthen its shelf life and help maintain good flavor.
 Select ones that are heavy and firm with a compact center, and sporting a healthy green color.